harterrt/harterrt/content/mozilla/why_experiment.md

 <center><img width="75%" src="/images/why-expt/experiment-overview.png"></img></center>

 A controlled experiment is a tool to help us establish *causation*.
-We want separate the effect our new feature has from all of the random noise that affects our metrics day-to-day.
+We want to separate the effect our new feature has from all of the random noise that affects our metrics day-to-day.
-Because these experiments happened at the same time and the only difference between the two branches was our new feature we know that any change in the results is caused by the addition of our feature.
+Because these experiments happened at the same time and the only difference between the two branches was our new feature, we know that any change in the results is caused by the addition of our feature.

 This is still surprisingly difficult to do with Firefox.
-Getting a feature behind a pref so we can switch it on and off remotely adds a lot of complexity.
+Getting a feature behind a pref
+(so we can switch it on and off remotely) adds a lot of complexity.
 Folks are understandably curious about why we're going through such a rigmarole.